-Waxed Cardboard Garbage Bin See Alternatives Wax = Plastic The “wax” that you can scrape off is actually polyethylene, a plastic that keeps the cardboard inside from getting soggy.
-Waxed cardboard is mostly used by retailers (for shipping produce), so unless you’ve brought your groceries home in a produce box, you most likely don’t have it on your home.
+Waxed Cardboard Alternative ways to recycle Garbage Bin Wax = Plastic The “wax” that you can scrape off is actually polyethylene, a plastic that keeps the cardboard inside from getting soggy.
+Waxed cardboard is mostly used by retailers (for shipping produce), so unless you’ve brought your groceries home in a produce box, you most likely don’t have it in your home.
 Alternative Ways to Recycle Enviro-Log Recycling Program Recycling company Enviro-Log offers retailers a recycling program for waxed cardboard.
 Retailers who are interested in participating can have their waxed cardboard diverted from the landfill and sent to Enviro-Log, where it will be repurposed.
 Interested retailers can find out more here.
 Did You Know?
 50-Year-Old Boxes Because of their chemical coating, waxed cardboard boxes can take up to 50 years to break down in a landfill.
 Annually we send 600,000 tons of them to landfills.